12 Ontario Group of Seven Locations that Will WOW You

 Another great stop if you’re on a Group of Seven road trip is Sault Ste.
 Marie.
 Your first stop should be at the Art Gallery of Algoma, located along the St. Marys River.
 Here you’ll find a small but great collection of pieces from the Group of Seven and even a bronze bust of A.J.
 Casson on granite.
 And if you’re feeling artistic yourself you can join one of their workshops where you get a lesson on painting in the Group of Seven style.

-One of the most famous Ontario Group of Seven locations is the Agawa Canyon.
-And you can hop aboard the Agawa Canyon Tour Train for an awesome day trip from Sault Ste.
-Marie.
-The train takes you through the rolling hills of Algoma Country that sparked many of the Group of Seven’s paintings.
 There’s even a narration on your tour that helps you discover some of the places that were captured in their art, like Solemn Land by J.E.H.
 MacDonald and Distant Lake Superior by Frank Johnston.
 And once you arrive for your stop in the canyon you can see both Bridal Falls and Black Beaver Falls, both of which inspired paintings from J.E.H MacDonald and Lawren Harris.

 Klienburg

 Rounding out the top locations of where to find the Group of Seven in Ontario is Klienburg.
-Located less than an hour north of Toronto, the charming town of Klienburg is home to the McMichael Canadian Art Collection.
+Located less than an hour north of Toronto, the town of Klienburg is home to the McMichael Canadian Art Collection.
 It focuses solely on Canadian and Indigenous art with a permanent collection of over 65,000 pieces.
 And of those are over 2000 pieces from the Group of Seven.

 Along with incredible paintings and sketches from the Group of Seven there are other cool pieces like A.Y.
 Jackson’s painting box.
 It’s also here that some of the Group of Seven were laid to rest.
 In the Group of Seven Artist Cemetery are Lawren Harris, A.Y.
 Jackson, A.J.
 Casson, Arthur Lismer, Frank Johnston, and Fredrick Varley.
 Interestingly they even brought in slabs of granite from northern Ontario to give them a sense of where they all loved to paint.

-Other Places to Find the Group of Seven in Ontario
+More Places to Find the Group of Seven in Ontario

 Owen Sound